litpack/typebuilder/README.md

 Contributions are welcome!
 If you'd like to contribute, please fork the repository and submit a pull request.

-1. Fork the repository
+1. Fork the repository.
-2. Create your feature branch (`git checkout -b feature/YourFeature`)
+2. Create your feature branch (`git checkout -b feature/YourFeature`).
-3. Commit your changes (`git commit -m 'Add some feature'`)
+3. Commit your changes (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature/YourFeature`)
+4. Push to the branch (`git push origin feature/YourFeature`).
-5. Open a pull request
+5. Open a pull request.

 ## License